microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 #### Available features

-As of `February 22, 2023`, the following features are available in the private preview.
+As of `March 13, 2023`, the following features are available in the private preview.
 Note there may be other features included in the private preview if they've already graduated to the public preview.

 `⭐ Available in private preview`

-- Emails inherit the highest sensitivity from their attachments
-- Ability to assign different labels to users between Files and Emails
 - Block, Warn, Justify before sending emails based on sensitivity labels

 `✳️ Graduated to public preview`